iter8-tools/docs/docs/tutorials/load-test-http/basicusage.md

 - `http/latency-max`: max of observed latency values
 - `http/latency-pX`: X^th^ percentile latency, for X in `[50.0, 75.0, 90.0, 95.0, 99.0, 99.9]`

-Latency metrics have `msec` units.
-Any latency percentile that is specified as part of SLOs is also collected.
+All latency metrics have `msec` units.

+Additional latency percentile values, beyond the default ones, can be collected and used in SLO assessments by setting the `percentiles` parameter.

 ***